10 Features of Effective Weight Loss Programs

 It took me almost exactly five months to lose 25 pounds, which was my goal.
 Along the way, I had to ditch the majority of my wardrobe as my pants did in fact begin to fall off and many shirts and sweaters started to resemble large tents on me.

 After reaching my goal, I had to maintain my goal weight for six weeks to become a “lifetime” WW member.
-Now if I weigh in at least once a month and don’t go more than two pounds over my goal weight, I can continue to receive all of the WW services for no cost.
+Lifetime members who continue to meet certain guidelines continue to receive all of the WW services for no cost.

 What have I learned from my weight loss journey?
 Here are 10 great features I liked about Weight Watchers, which you may want to look for when evaluating the effectiveness of any weight loss and healthy lifestyle program you may be considering: